Frequently Asked Questions (FAQs) about PhD Fellowships

-How strict is the age limit?
+How strict is the rule about the period between first university degree and application deadline?
 Are there any exceptions?

-You may apply if you are still 27 years old at the time of the deadline.
-Exceptions are made in certain cases after consultation with the Boehringer Ingelheim Fonds
+Exceptions are made in certain cases (e.g. children or prolonged illness) after consultation with the Boehringer Ingelheim Fonds.

 Is it possible to apply for a fellowship before the certificate of the final university examination (e.g. MSc, Diploma) has been issued?

 Yes, you can provide the certificate of the final university examination (BSc, MSc or diploma) within 4 months after the deadline.
 If your official diploma cannot be issued in time, you can send us a transcript issued by the university.

 What are the chances of receiving a fellowship?

 Boehringer Ingelheim Fonds fellowships have the reputation of testifying excellence; thus, about 10% of all applicants are awarded a stipend.
 About 25% of the applications pass the first round of the selection process (pre-selection), of these about 30% receive a fellowship.

 How important are the marks of the final examination(s)?

 You will be competing with the very best graduate students from all over the world.
 So although your marks are part of only one of the three selection criteria (“applicant’s achievement”), applicants with average grades and applicants who do not provide their marks in time for pre-selection have therefore only a slight chance of receiving a fellowship.

 Is it required to be enrolled or accepted to a PhD programme before applying for the BIF PhD fellowship?